michmattera/HerBody/README.md

 #### Sessions - confirm a session

-When the user book an a new session , or clicks on edit a new session, after selecting the slot, they will be brought to a confirmation page.
+When the user book a new session, or clicks on edit a new session, after selecting the slot, they will be brought to a confirmation page.
 <br>
 <br>
 [Confirmation template](templates/booking/booking_confirmation.html "Link to booking confirmation template")